ramistry/cse15l-lab-reports/Lab_report_2.md

 ## Part 2: Lab Report 2
 _Testing JUnit_
-* We are testing the reverseInPlace method.
+* We are testing the reverseInPlace method as the buggy code.

 1. The inputs and their appropriate tests look like this:
 ```